Ottoman architecture: Before 1453

+Floor plan of the Green Mosque in Bursa (1412–1424), showing the "T-plan" type: three domed iwans around a central domed space.
+The larger iwan is aligned with the qibla (top).

 The Hacı Özbek Mosque (1333) in İznik is the oldest Ottoman mosque with an inscription that documents its construction and it is the oldest example of the Ottoman single-domed mosque, consisting of a square chamber covered by a dome.
 Another early single-domed mosque is the Green Mosque in İznik (1378–1391), which is the first Ottoman mosque for which the name of the architect (Hacı bin Musa) is known.
 The main dome covers a square space and the transition between the round base of the dome and the square chamber below is achieved through a series of triangular carvings known as "Turkish triangles", a type of pendentive which was common in Anatolian Seljuk and early Ottoman architecture.

-Floor plan of the Green Mosque in Bursa (1412 –1424), which exemplifies the "T-plan" type, with three domed iwans branching off a central domed space, with the larger iwan aligned with the qibla (top).

 In 1334–1335, Orhan built a mosque in İznik that no longer stands but has been excavated by archeologists.
 It is significant as the earliest known example of a type of building called a zaviye (from Arabic zawiya), "T-plan" mosque, or "Bursa-type" mosque.
 This type of building is characterized by a central court, typically covered by a dome, with iwans (domed or vaulted halls that are open to the courtyard) on three sides, one of which is oriented towards the qibla (direction of prayer) and contains the mihrab (wall niche symbolizing the qibla).
 The front façade usually incorporated a portico along its entire width.
 The iwans on the side and the other various rooms attached to these buildings may have served to house Sufi students and traveling dervishes, since the Sufi brotherhoods were one of the main supporters of the early Ottomans.
 Variations of this floor plan were the most common type of major religious structure sponsored by the early Ottoman elites.
 The "Bursa-type" label comes from the fact that multiple examples of this kind were built in and around Bursa, including the Orhan Gazi Mosque (1339), the Hüdavendigar (Murad I) Mosque (1366–1385), the Yildirim Bayezid I Mosque (completed in 1395), and the Green Mosque built by Mehmed I (1412–1424).
 The Green Mosque is notable for its extensive tile decoration in the cuerda seca technique.
 It is the first instance of lavish tile decoration in Ottoman architecture.
 These mosques were all part of larger religious complexes (külliyes) that included other structures offering services such as madrasas (Islamic colleges), hammams (public bathhouses), and imarets (charitable kitchens).